-Figure 31: Connect automatically when the machine starts; machine credentials are used for authentication
+Figure 33: Connect automatically when the machine starts; machine credentials are used for authentication

-Figure 32: Connect automatically when the machine starts; the connection is authenticated again when the user signs in to the desktop
+Figure 34: Connect automatically when the machine starts; the connection is authenticated again when the user signs in to the desktop

-• Machine Authentication for Pulse Policy Secure Overview
+Machine Authentication for Pulse Policy Secure Overview

-Credential Provider Authentication for Pulse Policy Secure Overview

-When Microsoft introduced Windows Vista, it moved away from a login integration interface based on Graphical Identification and Authentication (GINA) in favor of credential provider authentication.
-The Pulse Secure credential provider integration enables connectivity to a network that is required for the user to log into the Windows domain.
+Credential Provider Authentication for Pulse Policy Secure Overview integration enables connectivity to a network that is required for the user to log into the Windows domain.
 For example, the domain controller might reside behind a firewall and the endpoint uses credential provider login to connect to Pulse Policy Secure prior to domain login.
 Pulse Secure client integrates with Microsoft credential providers to enable password-based login and smart card login.
 Pulse connections also support an option that allows a user to use either a smartcard or a password to log in.
 Credential provider login is supported on Windows 7 and later Windows platforms.